Philips CPAP Cancer Risk: How recalled Philips CPAP Machines may cause cancer

 The polyester-based polyethylene (PE-PUR) foam was meant to reduce noise while using the Philips CPAP machine every night, making the devices more marketable and increasing sales.
 However, the sound dampening foam provides no functional benefit in helping treat your sleep apnea, and no one would have purchased the device if they knew that a quieter Philips CPAP may cause them to develop cancer and other health problems.

-Although safer alternative designs were available, Philips chose to place the PE-PUR foam directly into the sleep apnea machine’s air pathways, despite evidence that it was likely to degrade and release particles containing a number of harmful chemicals and gasses.
+Although safer alternative designs were available, Philips chose to place the PE-PUR foam directly into the sleep apnea machine’s air pathways, despite evidence that it was likely to degrade and release particles containing a number of harmful chemicals, gasses, and potential cancer causing agents.

-FDA Warns About Potential Risk of Cancer from CPAP Foam Particles and Chemicals
+FDA Warns About Potential Risk of Philips Foam Cancer from CPAP Particles and Chemicals

 According to an FDA statement about the Philips CPAP health risks, inhaling the potentially harmful chemicals and particles released by the sound foam can cause a number of serious injuries, including “Toxic and Cancer-Causing Effects”.